#{ServerName}

 This swanky Knightsbridge hotel is the perfect place to go when you want to pamper your pup – and yourself of course.
 Offering a dog-friendly afternoon tea in London, with a dedicated menu for your posh pooch, you can both indulge together in this British tradition which is served in Egerton House Hotel’s opulent Dining Room.

 For humans, there’s the traditional spread of dainty finger sandwiches, pastries, and scones with cream and jam, alongside tea, coffee or even Champagne if you are really going all out – and there are vegan and gluten-free options too.
-And your doggy diner will delight in chicken and beef meatloaf, a homemade doggy biscuit and doggylicious ice cream – washed down with a choice of either rose or white Pawsecco!
+And your doggy diner will delight in chicken and beef meatloaf, homemade doggy biscuits and a carrot cupcake – served with a 'dog-tini' and doggy canapes!

 Widbrook Grange, Wiltshire

 Humans are spoilt for choice too – tuck into a hearty cream tea with lashings of jam and cream or opt for the full afternoon tea with the complete range of delicious treats.
-You could even add a glass of prosecco if you’re feeling fancy!
-Set in the Wiltshire countryside, Widbrook Grange is in a perfect setting for epic walkies too.
+You could even add a glass of Prosecco or a gin and tonic to add a twist to your tea.
+Set in the Wiltshire countryside, Widbrook Grange is in the perfect setting for epic walkies too.

 Two Bridges Hotel, Dartmoor